VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ## Simulating reward for Vowpal Wabbit

-In the real world, we must learn Tom and Anna’s preferences for articles as we observe their interactions.
-Since this is a simulation, we must define Tom and Anna’s preference profile.
+In the real world, we must learn Tom and Anna's preferences for articles as we observe their interactions.
+Since this is a simulation, we must define Tom and Anna's preference profile.

 The reward that we provide to the learner follows this preference profile.
 We hope to see if the learner can make better and better decisions as we see more samples, which in turn means we are maximizing the reward.